ViktorLaishev/Coursera_Princeton_University_Algorithms_Task_4/DESCRIPTION.md

 }
 Constructor.
 You may assume that the constructor receives an n-by-n array containing the n^2 integers between 0 and n^2 − 1, where 0 represents the blank square.
 You may also assume that 2 ≤ n < 128.
+String representation.
+The toString() method returns a string composed of n + 1 lines.
+The first line contains the board size n; the remaining n lines contains the n-by-n grid of tiles in row-major order, using 0 to designate the blank square.